Tochemey/BasicHttpclient/README.md

 * HEAD
 * DELETE

+Also all requests are sent as form-urlencoded data.

 ## Usage
 Copy the few file in the httpclient folder or clone it into your project and you are good to go.